 The key to successful counseling is to conduct the counseling as close to the event as possible.
 Good leaders take advantage of naturally occurring events as opportunities for providing feedback.
 Leaders must be genuinely interested in Airmen and understand how involvement can help personally and professionally.
 Listening and providing assistance may greatly enhance an Airman's ability to deal with a situation.
 Professional growth counseling is often conducted while reviewing an Airman's duty performance during a certain period and setting standards for the next period, typically, but not only during Airman's Comprehensive Assessment (ACA) feedback sessions.
+Leaders may conduct counseling for superior or substandard duty performance or behavior.
 Leaders may conduct crisis counseling to help an Airman through the initial shock after receiving negative news.
 Referral counseling may follow crisis counseling, which can help Airmen work through a personal situation and may serve as preventive counseling before a situation becomes a problem.
 Referral counseling often involves agencies, such as legal services, religious affairs, or an alcohol and drug counselor.